Dalas121/Heir_2_The_Throne/README.md

 - Right now, let's focus on writing the scenarios for Phase 1.
 - Read through this document.
 Some scenarios have more info, some have less.
 	- These are just my thoughts, not necessarily a must-have.
 - Pick out a scenario you're interested in working on.
-Update this document to assign yourself.
+Let us know, then update this document to assign yourself.
-- Work on a script/outline for the scenario.
-Post that here or in the discord for review.
-- Once approved, write the WML itself.
-When finished, make a PR and we'll all give it a try.
+- Write the scenario WML, following the guidelines in this document, then make a PR so we can all try it out.

 //########################################################